Antman261/LightAlertJS/README.md

 # LightAlertJS
-A lightweight notification javascript library with customisable templates and layout.
+A lightweight notification javascript library with customisable templates and layout in just 3kB.

 Start by creating a service provider